 For you language lovers out there, studying the complex social and cultural makeup of the Japanese language will set you up with the skills to succeed in other Asian cultures and languages.

-Of course, each culture and language found throughout Asia differs, but there you can begin to see the similarities and influences they’ve had on each other.
+Of course, each culture and language found throughout Asia differs, but there you can begin to see their similarities and influences on each other.